-GFDRR's Hydromet Program supports

-to low- and middle-income countries

-make accurate weather forecasts and issue timely warnings using probabilistic approaches and tools such as impact-based forecasting.
+GFDRR's Hydromet Program supports to low- and middle-income countries make accurate weather forecasts and issue timely warnings using probabilistic approaches and tools such as impact-based forecasting.
 In FY20, nine grants totaling \$5.4 million were allocated from the program, of which \$3.8 million directly supported activities for strengthening hydromet services and early warning systems.
 From these engagements, a positive trend is emerging: more investments are now part of comprehensive multiphased programs rather than standalone projects, and the longer timeframe allows project teams to develop a model that can be sustained by the government.
 Another trend is a stronger focus on end-users and the specific hydromet services they receive.
 The program also published a flagship report, The Power of Partnership: Public and Private Engagement in Hydromet Services, which laid out different scenarios for strengthening public and private sector engagement across the entire hydromet value chain.
-In response to COVID-19 challenges, an analytical note-"Learning issued to provide recommendations on from Multi-Hazard Early Warning how to address compound risks and how to prepare for integrated, multiple
+In response to COVID-19 challenges, an analytical note-"Learning from Multi-Hazard Early Warning Systems to Respond to Pandemics"-was issued to provide recommendations on how to address compound risks and how to prepare for integrated, multiple hazards.